ntustison/PaperANTsX/Text/results.md

 \ref{fig:longeval}(b) shows significantly better performance for the longitudinal ANTsXNet pipeline where, in a longitudinal setting, we prefer to see lower values for residual variability and higher values for between-subject variability, leading to a larger variance ratio.
-IN contrast, cross-sectional ANTsXNet performs remarkably poorly for these measures.
+In contrast, cross-sectional ANTsXNet performs remarkably poorly for these measures.

 <!-- , suggesting that